eclipse-sumo/sumo/docs/web/docs/Netedit/neteditPopupFunctions.md

 ## Edge and Lane

+### Split edge here

-- *Split edge here*: Split an edge into two different edges connected with a junction.
+Split an edge into two different edges connected with a junction.

+!!! note
+    Can also be accomplished by ALT+SHIFT+LCLICK in [create edge mode](editModesNetwork.md#create_edges)

 ![](../images/neteditSplit1.png)
 Edge is splitted in the mouse cursor position